 While Uganda’s economy has been hit hard by this pandemic, our government’s strict directives have kept Uganda a safe travel destination.

-Let’s start planning 2021 and 2022 together!
-Why not fill in the box below and we’ll send you some information about our volunteer programs in Uganda.
+Let’s start planning the remainder of 2022 and 2023 together!
+Fill in the box below and we’ll send you information to get you excited about volunteering in Uganda.

-Now go and wash your hands (and wear your mask properly)!
+Now go wash your hands and get vaccinated (and wear your mask properly)!